ROOF CLEANING METHODS

 Chlorine bleach has an intense chemical odor.
 The toxic fumes can drift a block away, exposing your neighbors as well.

 Some roof cleaning contractors will spray a chemical on your roof and tell you to wait for weeks or months to see the results.
-Products which do not require rinsing, but depend on the rain to wash away the roof-attacking organisms are designed so that the contractor does not have to get on a wet roof or use special equipment to rinse the roof.
-These products often take repeated applications to achieve even marginal results.
-Some roof cleaning businesses actually use this consumer grade product and charge you professional rates for it.
+Products which do not require rinsing, but depend on the rain to wash away roof stains often take repeated applications to achieve even marginal results.
+Some roof cleaning companies actually use this consumer grade product and charge you professional rates for it.
 We call them 'Splash and Dash' operators.

 Some roof cleaning contractors use high pressure power washing methods to attempt to remove roofs stains.
 They blast away on your roof blowing the protective granules off as they go.
-Not only is this method damaging to your shingles, but it's also not an effective way to remove organisms that cause roof stains.
-The high pressure power washing method leaves root systems behind, so the algae will often return rather quickly.
+Not only is this method damaging to your shingles, it's also not an effective way to remove roof stains from algae.